Understanding the Juvenile Judicial Process in New Jersey

 Even if new waiver laws put a greater burden on prosecutors to justify a transfer from family court to criminal court, this does not mean that if your child has been charged with a serious felony crime in New Jersey, an overzealous prosecutor could still seek to have your child tried as an adult.

-Although prosecutors must now meet a tougher standard to try juveniles as adults, it is still important to have a good defense attorney in order to ensure the best defense possible against waivers of transfer.
+Although prosecutors must now meet a tougher standard to try juveniles as adults, it is still important to have a New Jersey criminal defense lawyer in order to ensure the best defense possible against waivers of transfer.

 The Waiver of Transfer Procedure